Library Policies for the Children’s Space

 - Hide personal information: By not saving any credit cards, or login information to the computer, it limits the chance of kids accidentally going somewhere or doing something they shouldn’t.

-For more information about protecting your child on the internet, here are some great websites that give more in-depth information.
+For more information about protecting your child on the internet, review A Parents Guide to Internet Safety for some great websites that give more in-depth information.

 Museum & Theater Passes